 How to Use Read-Alouds for Social-Emotional Learning in Ages 2–5

-Reading aloud with your toddler or preschooler is a great way to help them name their feelings, start to learn social cues and handle big emotions.
+Reading aloud with your toddler or preschooler is one of the easiest ways to help them name feelings, learn social cues and handle big emotions.
+It can also build on what they are learning in child therapy sessions.

 Here’s how to make the most of read-alouds with your toddler or preschooler: